A Simple Algorithm for Consistent Query Answering under Primary Keys: Path queries

-\AP Following~\cite{DBLP:conf/pods/KoutrisOW21} we define the language $\intro*\Lq$ as the regular language defined by the following finite state automaton $\intro*\aut$ with $\epsilon$-transitions (we use $s,t,\ldots$ to denote words over $\sigma$).
+\AP Following~\cite{DBLP:conf/pods/KoutrisOW21} we define the language $\intro*\Lq$ as the regular language defined by the following finite state automaton $\intro*\aut$ with $\epsilon$-transitions\footnote{An $\epsilon$-transition in an automata makes a transition from one state to the other without reading any symbol.} (we use $s,t,\ldots$ to denote words over $\sigma$).
 The set of states of $\aut$ is the set of all prefixes of $q$, including the empty prefix $\epsilon$, which is the initial state.
 There is only one accepting state, which is $q$.
 There is a transition reading $R$ from state $s$ to the state $sR$.
 Moreover, there is an $\epsilon$-transition in $\aut$ from any state $sR$ to any state $tR$ such that $tR$ is a prefix of $s$.
-The dichotomy result of~\cite{DBLP:conf/pods/KoutrisOW21} can be formulated as follows\footnote{\cite{DBLP:conf/pods/KoutrisOW21} provides a much finer `tetrachotomy' between \fo, \nl-complete, \ptime-complete and \conp-complete.
-In this section we restrict our attention to the dichotomy between \ptime and \conp-complete.}: